Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 ### Entity
 The entity object within the config file can be used to extend and configure existing entities.
-The name of the entity to which this config refers comes ofter the colon in this case `"child"`.
+The name of the entity to which this config refers comes after the colon in this case `"child"`.

 #### Attributes
 The attribute field allows to add attributes to an entity: